cg-tuwien/Auto-Vk/README.md

     Expected value: None, just define `AVK_USE_CORE_INSTEAD_OF_SYNCHRONIZATION2` or don't.
 	Example: `#define AVK_USE_CORE_INSTEAD_OF_SYNCHRONIZATION2` (_Not_ defined by default.
 I.e., by default the Synchronization 2 API functions are used.)
 	When to use: If you're targeting Vulkan 1.3 and above only, define it!
 If you're targeting also Vulkan versions < 1.3, then do _not_ define it, but make sure to enable [`VK_KHR_synchronization2`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_synchronization2.html)!
+- `DISPATCH_LOADER_CORE_TYPE`: Can be used to define a custom dispatch loader type for the core functions (those that do not require extensions + some of the swapchain functions) passed on to Vulkan-Hpp types and calls.
+    Expected value: A type compatible with the `Dispatch` tempalte parameters used in Vulkan-Hpp.
+    Example: `#define DISPATCH_LOADER_CORE_TYPE vk::DispatchLoaderStatic` (default value)
+- `DISPATCH_LOADER_EXT_TYPE`: Can be used to define a custom dispatch loader type for the extension functions (all those which are not core or swapchain) passed on to Vulkan-Hpp types and calls.
+    Expected value: A type compatible with the `Dispatch` tempalte parameters used in Vulkan-Hpp.
+    Example: `#define DISPATCH_LOADER_EXT_TYPE vk::DispatchLoaderDynamic` (default value)
+- `AVK_USE_VMA`: If defined before including `avk.hpp`, it changes the memory allocator used by _Auto-Vk_ internally to VMA.
+    Expected value: None, just define `AVK_USE_VMA` or don't.
+    Example: `#define AVK_USE_VMA` (_Not_ defined by default.
+I.e., by default VMA is not used internally.)
+    Further information: See [Memory Allocation](#memory-allocation) section below.

 # Resource Management